Lost in Legacy: The Consequences of Misplaced Wills

 The Consequences of Losing Your Original Will

 Losing a loved one is undoubtedly a challenging and emotional time.
-Amidst the grief, there are various practical matters that need to be addressed, one of which is the deceased’s will.
+Amidst the grief, there are various matters that need to be addressed, one of which is the deceased’s will.
 A will is a legal document that outlines a person’s wishes regarding the distribution of their assets after death.
 However, what happens if the original will cannot be located?
 This article will explore the consequences of losing an original will and provide insights on how to navigate this difficult situation.

 1. Difficulty in Administering the Estate